perintyler/MySampler/README.md

 ## Presets

 Presets allow users to quickly load keyboard configurations from a previously curated sample set.
-Piano960 provides default presets that are bundled with the plugin by default, but users can also save their own presets to be re-loaded later on.
+MySampler provides default presets that are bundled with the plugin by default, but users can also save their own presets to be re-loaded later on.
 Presets are saved in a JSON file installed to the `include` directory, so they will persist across plugin uses.